reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 We discuss testing in production a lot.
 Testing in production does not imply releasing code without tests and crossing one's fingers.
 Instead, it refers to the capacity to test actual features with real data in a real environment using real people.

-Because they have given their QA and UAT teams the freedom to test features in a genuine production environment before making them available to the rest of their user base, some of the testers can deploy directly to production multiple times per day.
+Feature flags give developers, QA teams and UAT teams the freedom to test features in a genuine production environment before making them available to the rest of their user base.
 There is no impact on other users and no need to perform a complete rollback when a QA or UAT tester finds a bug.

 Now, since the tester is going to use the same environment along with other users, it must find a way to test the newly added features before enabling them for rest of other users.
 They would also need to create a separate profile and enable those features when they start the manual or automation tests.

 That’s where the real strength of *feature flags* lies.
-No matter how many times you test your software using automation, you will never be able to detect every fault.
-But the confidence to be able to continue delivering features to consumers securely and quickly comes from being able to turn a feature off when you discover an issue in production in real-time.
+Continuously delivering features to production without releasing them to the public gives a confidence boost to the whole development team because features can be tested in production.

 Some of the important advantages of performing beta tests are: